universal-ctags/ctags/docs/optlib.rst

 Directory oriented configuration management ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Exuberant-ctags provides a way to customize ctags with options like ``--langdef=<LANG>`` and ``--regex-<LANG>``.
+Exuberant Ctags provides a way to customize ctags with options like ``--langdef=<LANG>`` and ``--regex-<LANG>``.
 These options are powerful and make ctags popular for programmers.